 When you receive a notification from an employer stating they would like to interview you, then you should send a response as soon as possible.
 Ideally, your response should be submitted within a day.

 Sending a timely response to an employer will allow you to show your organizational skills.
 In addition, sending a timely response will ensure that an employer does not decide to interview another candidate for the job.
 So be sure respond in a timely manner to prevent that.

 There are two types of interview requests you could receive: a phone call or an email.

-How to Respond to a Phone Interview Request
+How to Respond to an Interview Request Over the Phone

-If you have applied for a job and submitted your phone number, you should make sure that you actively try to take any calls that could be from the company.
+If you applied for a job, you should make sure to take any calls that could be from the company.
 If you miss a call, return it as soon as possible.

-Once the call begins, make sure that you have a copy of your schedule at hand, as you will need it when you are asked to commit to a time for the interview.
+Make sure that you have your schedule at hand.
+You will need it when you are asked to commit to a time for the interview.

 The call you have with a company will start with an official invitation to come in for an interview.
 At this point, you may be asked to confirm if you are still interested in the position.